Last updated on April 12th, 2019 at 09:42 am

 Q: What are your daily rituals for success?

-When I first wake up, I keep my eyes closed, and I practice being in a grateful mood then I do a little visualization.
+When I first wake up, I keep my eyes closed, practice being in a grateful mood and do a little visualization.
 I start by picturing in my mind what I want my day to be like, what I want my life to be like, and what I want my business to be like.
-I play a mental movie of all the good things that I want to happen without thinking about how to do any of it.
+I play a mental movie of all the good things I want to happen without thinking about how to do them.

 I focus only on what I want.

-Then, I do 20 to 30 minutes of meditation focusing on breathing.
-I close my eyes and I focus only on my breath going in my nose and then back out again.
-Every time there’s a thought that comes to my mind I let the thought go away, and I focus again on my breathing.
-After three minutes or five minutes or ten minutes into the meditation, I feel a total connection to the non-physical part of life.
+Then, I do 20 to 30 minutes of meditation, focusing on breathing.
+I close my eyes and focus only on my breath going in my nose and then back out again.
+Whenever a thought comes to my mind, I let the thought go away, and I focus again on my breathing.
+After three, five, or ten minutes into the meditation, I feel a total connection to the non-physical part of life.

 I have found that I can connect to a higher power through meditation.

 I connect with something greater than myself.
-There’s much more power in meditating and then visualizing over simply using a vision board.
+There’s much more power in meditating and visualizing than simply using a vision board.
 The vision board that I created many years ago was one representation of getting a clear vision of what I want from life.
-Most of our brain utilizes optics for processing of everything visual around us.
-But we also have an inner eye, and when I have a picture of exactly what I want I’m giving my brain and inner eye the direction of what I want.
+Most of our brain utilizes optics for processing everything visual around us.
+But we also have an inner eye, and when I have a picture of exactly what I want, I’m giving my brain and inner eye the direction of what I want.
 Most people don’t have clarity–they have a wish.

 I don’t wish.
 I say, “I want that car.
 I want that house.
 I want to meet that person.
 I want this exact amount of money.”

-The reason I state precisely what I want is that a brain is basically a machine that searches for particular results.
-The universe also is particular and works by a law of precision–on time, every time–no delays.
-So the more clear I am at picturing what I want with excited, anticipatory feelings, the more I am in alignment with everything that I want.
+I state precisely what I want because a brain is a machine that searches for particular results.
+The universe is also particular and works by a law of precision- on time, every time- without delays.
+So the more clear I am at picturing what I want with excited, anticipatory feelings, the more I align with everything I want.

 There’s no ambiguity.
-I make certain that there’s no differentiation between precisely what I want and what the universe thinks I want.
+I ensure there’s no differentiation between precisely what I want and what the universe thinks I want.

 Well, that’s how your brain works when you aren’t clear about what you want.
 It misunderstands the static and delivers the opposite of what you want.

-Therefore, you have to offer specific examples of what you want from life so the external and internal visions match.
+Therefore, you must offer specific examples of what you want from life to match the external and internal visions.
 You want resonance between your mind and what you seek.

 When you have resonance, everything is aligned.

-Think about when you plan a vacation.
-You don’t say to the travel agent, “Take me to something!”
+Think about it when you plan a vacation.
+You don’t tell the travel agent, “Take me to something!”
 You say, “I want to go here.
-I want to stay in this type of hotel, and I want to eat this type of food.”
+I want to stay in this type of hotel and eat this type of food.”
 Being clear about what you want to happen in your life is the same thing.
-If you don’t take the time to choose exactly what you want, life has a way of randomly picking for you.
+If you don’t take the time to choose precisely what you want, life has a way of randomly picking for you.

-You have to make a little bit of time each day to ask yourself what you want to trade your life for right now.
+You must make time each day to ask yourself what you want to trade your life for right now.
 Most people ask themselves if they deserve what they want.
 They should ask a different question.
 When you choose big dream goals, you have a lot of respect for yourself because you must believe your life is worth your big goal.
 You must choose big goals even if you don’t know how you will achieve them.
 The how always comes after you make a choice.

 It’s imperative to pick big goals even if you’re scared–even if you have doubts –even if you’re uncertain you can do it–do it anyway!

-You have to get clear about what you want so your dreams can come true.
+You must get clear about what you want so your dreams can come true.

 Catherine Hughes